flyteorg/flyte/rsts/deployment/overview.rst

 .. warning::
    Opta is no longer actively in development.
 You can `migrate to terraform <https://docs.opta.dev/features/terraform/#migrate-from-opta-to-terraform>`__ to generate Terraform code from the Opta file.
 Briefly put, the steps would be as follows.

-   1. Run ``opta appply`` on your Opta configuration files to migrate from Opta to Terraform and ensure that Terraform provisions your infrastructure.
+   1. Run ``opta apply`` on your Opta configuration files to migrate from Opta to Terraform and ensure that Terraform provisions your infrastructure.
    2. To migrate from existing infrastructure state,

       1. Run ``opta generate-terraform --backend remote -c env.yaml`` for environment variable.